oracle-livelabs/apex/apex-workflows/1-identify-business-steps.md

 ### Objectives

 In this Lab, you will:
-- Identify Business steps required to create Doctor Appointments made Easy Application.
+- Identify Business steps required to create Doctor Appointments Made Easy Application.

 Welcome to our hands-on Lab, where we will create an APEX Application called "Doctor Appointments Made Easy."